Torihama shell mound: Manufactured goods

 Wood products of all kinds have been found, including lacquered pottery and combs.
 They represent the oldest known examples of Japanese lacquerware.
 The items were found by scholars from Tohoku University who investigated the site in 1984–2011, and they may date to 12,600 years ago.

 Also found here was the oldest fabric product yet found in Japan—a rope made of hemp, dating back 12,000 years.
 Also, a woven item made of Boehmeria tricuspis, a vegetable fiber, was found.

 Canoes

 The 1981 excavation revealed the presence of some very old dugout canoes at the site; the oldest one was dated 5500 BP.
 This was the oldest canoe found in Japan.
 It is about 6 meters long, and made from the Japanese cedar tree.
 Burning was used in its manufacture, as well as adzes.

 The majority of remains unearthed from the Torihama site are stored and exhibited at the Wakasa Mikata Jomon Museum in Obama (c.
 20 km west of the site).

+Coprolites

+The discovery and study of coprolites from the site was pioneered by Michiko Chiura.